filelize/filelize-java/README.md

 # Filelize for java/kotlin

-When you just need a simple way to save an object as json to a human-readable file
+Filelize is a lightweight Java/Kotlin library designed to simplify the process of saving objects as JSON in human-readable files.

 ### Usange

-Add this to your pom.xml and follow the guide [Working with the Apache Maven registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry).
+To integrate Filelize into your project, you have two options:

-Or just download this repo and build it locally.
+1. **Using Maven:** Add the following dependency to your pom.xml file and follow the guide for [Working with the Apache Maven registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-apache-maven-registry)
 ````xml
 <dependency>
   <groupId>org.filelize</groupId>